PDS Logo, the Tree of Life

 Love bombing is, unfortunately, a phenomenon in modern-day relationships.

-The term is often associated with narcissistic behavior, emotional abuse, and control.
-It’s imperative to be acutely aware of the love bombing cycle, the stages in which it occurs, and the red flags to notice.
+The term is often associated with narcissistic behavior, emotional abuse, love manipulation techniques, and control.
+It’s imperative to be acutely aware of the love bombing cycle, the stages in which it occurs, and the signs of love bombing.

 Understanding this cycle is crucial for recognizing and protecting oneself from toxic relationships.